Alex Atanasov

 Laia Planas - RSI

 I mentored Laia over the summer of 2020 as part of the Research Science Institute (RSI) program at MIT.
 This was the first remote RSI, due to the COVID19 pandemic.
-I worked her through a directed reading course in undergraduate quantum mechanics and quantum chemistry.
+I worked with her through a directed reading course in undergraduate quantum mechanics and quantum chemistry.
 This resulted in her completing a project that made use of graph theoretical methods to extract quantum-mechanical properties of carbon fullerene isomers.
 Laia is now an undergrad at the University of Barcelona 🎉

 (Summer 2020) [Final Paper]